bhuvanaindukuri/aws-templates/architect-associate/EC2.md

    - Max 5 per account
    - Can be used for mapping
 - Preferable to use DNS ot Load balancer instead of IPs

+#### Elastic Network Interfaces (ENI)
+- Logical component in a VPC that represents a virtual network card
+- ENI can have the following attributes:
+  - Primary private IPv4, one or more secondary IPv4
+  - One Elastic IP (IPv4) per private IPv4
+  - One Public IPv4
+  - One or more security groups
+  - A MAC address
+- You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
+- Bound to a specific availability zone (AZ)
+- ENI is automatically created when EC2 is created